jac307/MediaArtTutorials/ART1TI3/Mixed-Media-Anim-03.md

 Review the tutorials: <a href="https://jac307.github.io/MediaArtTutorials/Others/index.html?file=DaVinci.json" target="_blank" rel="noopener noreferrer">Video Editing in DaVinci Resolve</a>

 ### Instructions:
-- Import all individual animations into a shared DaVinci Resolve project
+- Import individual animations into a shared DaVinci Resolve project
 - Sequence them in a meaningful order (choose what flows best)
+- Add Transitions and Effects if need it.
 - Add:
   - **Title screen** at the beginning
   - **End credits** listing all group members